UoA-eResearch/On-Prem-SRE-UserGuide/docs/As_a_data_custodian.md

 You will also receive two notifications in your email - your file has been uploaded and then that it has been processed.

+## Egress data out of SRE

+As a data custodian to download data from the project’s SRE, login to SRE main menu and open the Data Custodian VM under Virtual Desktops.

 ## Deletion of datasets

 As a data custodian, you have read and write access to every folder in your project in an SRE.
 You may delete data from user’s personal, custodian, ingress-approver, egress-approver, project-ro and project-rw folders.